namanattri/namanattri.dev/content/posts/data-structures/trie/index.md

 - Set the current node pointer to the child ('l') node.
 - Moving on to 'l'.
 Since current node ('l') has no children, we create a new node for 2nd 'l' and set it as one of the children of current node (1st 'l').
 - Set the current node pointer to the child (2nd 'l') node.
-- Since all characters of the word are finished we set the current node's (2nd 'l') end flag to true as it's a complete path for the word "ball" in the trie.
+- Since all characters of the word are finished we set the current node's (2nd 'l') endOfWord flag to true as it's a complete path for the word "ball" in the trie.
 - Same steps are repeated until all words are inserted.

 The diagram below repsents the state of the trie after all words ("bat", "ball", "bark", "belt", "better", "bet", "betting", "car", "cart", "call", "called") are inserted.
 Here minus (-) sign next to some characters represent an end of word.